 One that I think can be used to a particularly great effect is the classic curiosity construction.

-Here’s one possible example: “Our average customer saves how much?!”
+Here are possible cold email subject line examples for this tactic: “Our average customer saves how much?!”

 The implication that the answer is shocking even to the sender is a potent hook, and the recipient might want to open it up just to see how surprising that figure is.